Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 By far, the most common problem I see is loving dog parents doubling and even tripling up ingredients by using multiple different products.
 This can cause potentially serious side effects.

 This is not to scare you off of using supplements.
-I have seen results using herbs and supplements that were beyond my own expectations allowing dogs to live a healthy life.
+I have seen results using herbs and supplements that were beyond my expectations allowing dogs to live a healthy life.

 It’s just important to think carefully about what you give your dog, how much you give, and when to use it (or stop using it).